hamzaod/PTC/README.md

 1) Clone this project and export all file inside your maven repo: com/ptc/devoir/solution/1.0

-2) Create a new wave project and add this dependency inside pom.xml file:
+2) Create a new maven project and add this dependency inside pom.xml file:

 <dependencies>
         <dependency>